-^{}Persistent absence is defined as: 10% or more of sessions missed (based on each pupil's possible sessions).
+^{}Persistent absence is defined as: 10% or more of sessions missed (19 or more days) (based on each pupil's possible sessions).
 Absences may be authorised or unauthorised.

 ^{} Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
 Absences may be authorised or unauthorised.